CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/_index.md

     cumulus@switch:~$ sudo systemctl stop wd_keepalive.service

-You can modify the settings for the watchdog, such as the timeout setting and scheduler priority in its configuration file, `/etc/watchdog.conf`.
+You can modify the settings for the watchdog — like the timeout setting and scheduler priority — in its configuration file, `/etc/watchdog.conf`.

 ## <span>Related Information</span>